wmuldergov/azure-locust/readme.md

 ```
 az container list --resource-group $RG --query '[].name' -o tsv | ForEach-Object { az container restart --no-wait --resource-group $RG --name $_ }
 ```
-NOTE: This may take a few minutes.
-To view the status you can go into the UI and view the Activity Log for a particular container and confirm it was restarted.
+NOTE: This may take a few minutes, roughly 5 min for 96 workers.
+You can ignore the message about provisioner being stopped.

 ### 4. Cleanup (CLI)